invictus-integration/docs-ifa/framework/components/pubsub-rmq.md

 *   Blob Storage will only be used when message is greater than 256kb.
 This is configurable at API level.
 *   Subscribe should always use the LogicAppName as the subscription property.
 This can be done when using ARM deployments or typed manually
 *   A message id is automatically generated per message sent.
+*	Once saving the newly created subscriber logic app an automatic run will be triggered.

 ## RabbitMQ Specific